Prospect of new wave of tariffs dents European stocks

 The stock was likely supported by an interview with CEO Tidjane Thiam in Swiss newspaper NZZ am Sonntag, in which he said Credit Suisse was aiming for an annual profit of 5 to 6 billion francs for the next two years.

-And on the M&A front, reinsurer Scor (SCOR.PA) rose 1.1 percent after sources told Reuters unlisted French cooperative insurer Covea was working on a new approach for Scor after its friendly 8.2 billion euro offer was rejected last month.
+And on the M&A front, reinsurer Scor rose 1.1 percent after sources told Reuters unlisted French cooperative insurer Covea was working on a new approach for Scor after its friendly 8.2 billion euro offer was rejected last month.
+(Reporting by Helen Reid)